install.packages("devtools")

 Sample size was calculated with an a priori power analysis, using the effect sizes reported by Küpper et al. (2014), who used identical procedures, materials, and dependent measures.
 TRUE NA NA NA NA NA NA

 We determined that a minimum sample size of 7 per group would be necessary for 95% power to detect an effect.
-TRUE 7 NA 0.95
+TRUE t-test 7 0.050 0.95 NA NA

 For the first part of the task, 11 static visual images, one from each of the scenes in the film were presented once each on a black background for 2 s using Power-Point.
 FALSE NA NA NA NA NA NA